 Music and Performing Arts

-Music and the Performing Arts play a large role in the lives of the students at Frankford Friends School.
+Music and the Performing Arts plays a large role in the lives of the students at Frankford Friends School.
 Beginning in Pre-Kindergarten, all students enjoy music classes twice weekly.
-Our students develop musical understanding through singing, playing, listening, moving, and experiencing music from different times and cultures.
+Our students develop musical understanding through singing, playing, listening, moving, and experiencing music of different times and cultures.
 As students advance through lower school, they are introduced to increasingly advanced musical concepts of melody, rhythm, tone, beat, harmony, and improvisation.

 Classroom rhythm instruments and Orff instruments are used throughout the lower school curriculum.
 In the fourth, fifth, and sixth grades, every student learns to play a stringed instrument, either violin, viola, or cello.
 Instruments are provided by the school for the duration of a student’s attendance.
 String students attend classes in small groups and receive individual attention during this crucial stage of musical development.
 6th graders also earn the basics of guitar and keyboard, while 7th and 8th graders focus on music theory, composition, and history.
 Middle School students may choose to participate in string ensemble, handbells, and jazz band.